awsdocs/aws-systems-manager-user-guide/doc_source/Explorer.md

 # AWS Systems Manager Explorer<a name="Explorer"></a>

 AWS Systems Manager Explorer is a customizable operations dashboard that reports information about your AWS resources\.
 Explorer displays an aggregated view of operations data \(OpsData\) for your AWS accounts and across AWS Regions\.
-In Explorer, OpsData includes metadata about your Amazon Elastic Compute Cloud \(Amazon EC2\) instances, Systems Manager Patch Manager patch compliance details, and Systems Manager State Manager association compliance details\.
-OpsData also includes information from supporting AWS services like AWS Trusted Advisor, AWS Compute Optimizer, and information about your AWS Support cases\.
+In Explorer, OpsData includes metadata about your Amazon Elastic Compute Cloud \(Amazon EC2\) instances, edge devices, and on\-premises servers and virtual machines \(VMs\) in your hybrid environment\.
+OpsData also includes information provided by other Systems Manager capabilities, including Patch Manager patch compliance and State Manager association compliance details\.
+To further simplify how you access OpsData, Explorer displays information from supporting AWS services like AWS Config, AWS Trusted Advisor, AWS Compute Optimizer, and AWS Support \(support cases\)\.

 To raise operational awareness, Explorer also displays operational work items \(OpsItems\)\.
 Explorer provides context about how OpsItems are distributed across your business units or applications, how they trend over time, and how they vary by category\.
 You can group and filter information in Explorer to focus on items that are relevant to you and that require action\.
 When you identify high priority issues, you can use Systems Manager OpsCenter to run Automation runbooks and quickly resolve those issues\.
 To get started with Explorer, open the [Systems Manager console](https://console.aws.amazon.com/systems-manager/explorer)\.
 In the navigation pane, choose **Explorer**\.